Maxine Greene: Academic career

-After completing her doctorate, Greene's ambition was to become a faculty member of a Department of the Philosophy of Education, which was challenging as a woman in 1950's and 1960s academia.
+After completing her doctorate, Greene's ambition was to become a faculty member of a Department of the Philosophy of Education, which was challenging as a woman in 1950s and 1960s academia.
 Until she attained that goal, she occupied faculty positions, primarily in English departments, at various institutions in proximity to her New York city home.
 She taught at New York University between 1949 and 1956 and between 1957 and 1959, Montclair State College as assistant professor between 1956 and 1957, and Brooklyn College as Associate Professor of Education from 1962 to 1965.
 During the summer of 1960 and 1962, Greene was a visiting lecturer at the University of Hawaii.

 In 1965 Greene was invited to become faculty and the editor of the Teachers College Record, a peer reviewed journal published by Columbia University's Teacher College, which she accepted.
 Facing resistance from the male faculty in the Department of Philosophy and Social Sciences that previously had not included any females, she initially became a member of the English Department.
 Her work was perceived as unsuitable and outside of the dominant philosophy of education disciplinary discourse, as Greene reflected in 2009, "my writing was described as not the writing of a philosopher but of an artist."
 Rules prohibited women from entering the shared faculty club, which further isolated Greene from fellow philosophers.
 Nonetheless, in a few years time (1967), she secured a faculty position in the Department of Philosophy and Social Sciences where she remained until her retirement.
 Greene broke traditional convention with her narrative and literary form as well as through her philosophical approach, transitioning from analytic to existential schools of thought, that shaped the field moving forward.
 She served as the William F. Russell Professor in the Foundations of Education at the Teachers College of Columbia from 1975 to 1998 and was professor emeritus thereafter.

 Despite being in the minority as a female, she was elected to several leadership roles within scholarly societies and associations.
 In 1981, Greene was elected as president of the American Educational Research Association (AERA).
 Greene recalls that appointment as one of the most startling events in her career, in part, because a woman had not filled that role in over 31 years.
-Greene went on to serve as president of the Philosophy of Education Society (1987), American Educational Studies Association (1972), and the Middle Atlantic States Philosophy of Education Society.
+Greene also served as president of the Philosophy of Education Society (1967), American Educational Studies Association (1972), and the Middle Atlantic States Philosophy of Education Society.
 Additionally, she served on municipal and state curriculum committees as well as consultant to the United States Department of Education from 1965 to 1967.